hackclub/hackclub/meta/applications/yc_s15.md

 **How long have the founders known one another and how did you meet?
 Have any of the founders not met in person?**

-We've known each other since September 2014 (6 months) and met after a mutual friend introduced Zach, who had just won PennApps, the University of Pennsylvania's hackathon, to Jonathan, who was a former lead organizer of PennApps.
+We've known each other since September 2014 (6 months) have been living together since November.
+We met after a mutual friend introduced Zach, who had just won PennApps, the University of Pennsylvania's hackathon, to Jonathan, who was a former lead organizer of PennApps.

 **How far along are you?**